 In the spring, begin to take your plant outside to harden off.
 This succulent loves the warm weather of summer but not gradually exposing your plant to the outdoors will cause scorching of the leaves.

 Before the first frost of the year, bring your Mother of Thousands indoors but do this gradually.
 A drastic move from the outside in will cause plant stress.

 Feeding this plant should occur every 3 months and should consist of a balanced liquid fertilizer that has been cut in half.

 Propagating Mother of Thousands is very easy.
 You can just let the plantlets fall where they may.
 If you look at them while they are on the plant, you will notice that the plantlets have little roots that easily root where ever they fall.
 While this makes it easy for the gardener, it does have its downfall.
-Allowing the offspring to root where ever they may can cause plants to pop up in undesired places, which includes out in the yard and inside other pots.
-A better approach for those who do not want Mother of Thousands everywhere is to handpick off the plantlets before they fall off.
+Allowing the offspring to the root where ever they may cause plants to pop up in undesired places, which includes out in the yard and inside other pots.
+A better approach for those who do not want the Mother of Thousands everywhere is to handpick off the plantlets before they fall off.
 Using this approach allows the gardener to plant the plantlets in the proper soil and in locations that they are desired.

 - Back to genus Kalanchoe

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus